The Incredible Hulk (comic book): Relaunches

-In 2006, writer Greg Pak took over the series, With issue #113 (Feb.
+In 2006, writer Greg Pak took over the series.
+With issue #113 (Feb.
 2008), it was retitled The Incredible Hercules, still written by Pak but starring the mythological demigod Hercules and teenage genius Amadeus Cho.
 Concurrently, Marvel launched Hulk (vol. 2), written by Jeph Loeb and drawn by Ed McGuinness.
 While continuing to publish Hulk (vol. 2), Marvel also relaunched the second 1960s Hulk series with The Incredible Hulk (vol. 2) #600 (Sept.
 2009).
 With the arrival of the Red Hulk—a transformed General "Thunderbolt" Ross, the Hulk's longtime nemesis—and the Red She-Hulk—the revived Betty Ross—this series was retitled Incredible Hulks with issue #612 (Nov.
 2010).
 This lasted through issue #635 (Oct.
 2011).
 Yet another Hulk series, The Incredible Hulk vol. 4, written by Jason Aaron and drawn by Marc Silvestri, began with a new #1 and lasted 15 issues (Dec.
 2011 – Dec.
 2012).
 In November 2012, Marvel announced it would publish a new Hulk title, Indestructible Hulk, by writer Mark Waid and artist Leinil Yu.
 Hulk (vol. 2) became Red She-Hulk with issue #58 (Dec.
 2012).

-In 2017, The Incredible Hulk was relaunched with issue #709 with the series using "legacy numbering".
-However, the main character was Amadeus Cho instead of Bruce Banner, since Cho succeeded Banner as the Hulk as shown in the Totally Awesome Hulk series.
-After being killed, Marvel resurrected Bruce Banner and restored him to the ongoing series in 2018, changing the title to The Immortal Hulk and focusing on more horror-inspired tales.
-Al Ewing's acclaimed run delves deeply into Peter David's dissociative identity disorder premise with an enhanced supernatural aspect.
-Bruce Banner can be killed during the day, but the Immortal Hulk will resurrect at night and take vengeance.
+In 2015, Amadeus Cho became the "Totally Awesome Hulk", replacing Bruce Banner.
+Shortly afterward, Banner was killed in the 2016 storyline Civil War II.
+In 2017, The Incredible Hulk was relaunched with issue #709, with the series using "legacy numbering".
+In 2019, Banner was resurrected in the series The Immortal Hulk, which features horror-inspired stories.

+In 2023, The Incredible Hulk was relaunched with volume 4 (issue #782), written by Phillip Kennedy Johnson with art by Nic Klein.
+It continues the horror themes established by The Immortal Hulk and sees Hulk travel around the United States and battle monsters alongside the newly introduced character Charlie Tidwell.